Contour crafting

 Contour crafting is a building printing technology being researched by Behrokh Khoshnevis of the University of Southern California's Information Sciences Institute (in the Viterbi School of Engineering) that uses a computer-controlled crane or gantry to build edifices rapidly and efficiently with substantially less manual labor.
 It was originally conceived as a method to construct molds for industrial parts.
 Khoshnevis decided to adapt the technology for rapid home construction as a way to rebuild after natural disasters, like the devastating earthquakes that have plagued his native Iran.

 Using a quick-setting, concrete-like material, contour crafting forms the house's walls layer by layer until topped off by floors and ceilings set in place by the crane.
 The notional concept calls for the insertion of structural components, plumbing, wiring, utilities, and even consumer devices like audiovisual systems as the layers are built.

 History

 Caterpillar Inc. provided funding to help support Viterbi project research in the summer of 2008.

-In 2009, Singularity University graduate students established the ACASA project with Khoshnevis as the CTO to commercialize Contour Crafting.
+In 2009, Singularity University graduate students established a project with Khoshnevis as the CTO to commercialize Contour Crafting.
+The project was named "ACASA".

 In 2010, Khoshnevis claimed that his system could build a complete home in a single day, and its electrically powered crane would produce very little construction material waste.

-The Science Channel's Discoveries This Week program in 2005 reported that, given 3–7 tons of material waste and the exhaust fumes from construction vehicles during standard home construction, contour crafting could significantly reduce environmental impact.
+Construction of a standard wood-framed house is estimated to create an average of 3-7 tons of waste.
+Use of contour crafting could significantly reduce environmental impact as it wastes no material at all.
+In addition, contour crafting does not generate noise, dust or make harmful emissions to the environment given the equipment that is used.